 - Obtaining the Authorization to Test (ATT) from Pearson VUE.
-The ATT is valid for 90 days upon receipt so it is important to schedule the date of the examination once this is received.
+The ATT is valid for 90 days upon receipt, so it is important to schedule the examination date once this is received.
 This can be done in one of the following ways:

-Online Registration via https://www.pearsonvue.com/nclex and paying the $200 testing fee via check, credit card or money order.
-The instructions on payment methods are discussed in the site.
+Online Registration via https://www.pearsonvue.com/nclex and paying the $200 testing fee via check, credit card, or money order.
+The instructions on payment methods are discussed on the site.

 Though Mail by mailing the registration form and payment.